 Once the mold is defined, the process moves to pressing.
 This step consists of bonding together the veneer layers, typically maple, under pressure to form an uncut blank.
 To accomplish this, the individual veneers have uniform amounts of adhesive applied.
 Then the stacked layers are placed in the air press and are kept under vacuum for approximately seven to nine hours in order to properly bond.

 After the pressed layers are removed from the press, I begin the process of taking the design on paper and applying it to the board.
 I accomplish this by hand, using straight edges, compasses, and pencil.
 This is also a step that most of the industry has automated by using CNC machines to run off the CAD design.
+CNC machines have been steadily gaining widespread popularity in many industries.
+This has also given birth to maintenance services like parts badger cnc services and benefited many others in the industry.
 I have kept a more traditional approach since I draw a lot of my inspiration from the art of surfboard shaping where hand shaping continues to be practiced.